 To ensure that the baseline requirements of the methodology and the registered PoA-DD are complied with by the VPA, the CME also carried out a baseline survey to determine the baseline at time of VPA inclusion.
-This survey was carried out through a random representative approach by considering end-users that have expressed an interest in buying the solar products.
+This survey was carried out through a random representative approach by considering end-users in all states where sales were made till time of VPA inclusion.

-A representative sample survey (90% confidence interval, +/- 10% error margin) was carried out in the anticipated project population to determine their pre-project fuel.
+A representative sample survey (90% confidence interval, +/- 10% error margin) was carried out in the project population to determine their pre-project fuel.
 All respondents said that they used kerosene in wick lamps in the baseline scenario and are not connected to the grid.